P-Gottschalk/CL-MvP-CD-TASD/README.md

     - `MABSA_Restaurants_Test_Language.txt`
     - `MABSA_Restaurants_Train_Language.txt`

 Note that these directory addresses may have to be adapted in the code itself, as the directories are currently set for a combined usage of Google Colab and Google Drive.
-The current form in the Colab optimised code is as follows: `/content/drive/MyDrive/data/sem_eval_raw`
+The current form in the Colab optimised code is as follows: `/content/drive/MyDrive/data/sem_eval_raw`.

 ## Running the GitHub

 This entire GitHub can be run with [Google Colab](https://colab.research.google.com/).
-Note that if you choose to not run these models with Colab, you will have to modify various addresses, of functions, such as the input and output paths of various directories.
+Note that if you choose not to run these models with Colab, you will have to modify various addresses of functions, such as the input and output paths of various directories.
 Also note that the CL-MvP-CD-TASD model in its current form requires an A100 GPU with 40GB of RAM to run.
 We cannot guarantee that GPUs with less RAM have the capacity to train the models.

 Run our code in the following order, using the `.ipynb` files that are found in `all_shells`.